openshift/oadp-operator/blogs/tekton-oadp-nonadmin/README.md

 ### Trigger a backup as a non-admin user

-* You should now see a new tekton pipeline created call `backup-pipeline`
+* You should now see a new Tekton pipeline created call `backup-pipeline`
   * Select `Actions`, and `Start`
     * Type out a name for the backup e.g. `backupmysql1`
     * Type out the namespace to be backed up e.g. `mysql-persistent`